Tec4Sho/check-file/README.md

 - Batcat is using custom settings for its style and display for a elegant yet informative UI display.
 Do to the display output during `content: true` usage runtime may increase.

-  - uses: ` --theme=Github ` for compatibility purposes.
+  - uses: ` --theme=ansi ` to support light and dark mode in terminal logs for compatibility purposes.

   - bat link:
 https://github.com/sharkdp/bat